 A word from Ted McGrath, Head of The International School

-We are a small International School community with 102 students from 23 countries this year.
+We are a small International School community with over 90 students joining us from all over the world.
 We pride ourselves on the quality of education we provide, not just in terms of our excellent teaching and outstanding exam results, but in the care we take of our students pastorally.

 “At d’Overbroeck’s, the teachers care so much about us.
 They’re friendly, funny and this means all of us develop a really good bond with them.
 I also really like the way of teaching here as there is more focus on individuals rather than teaching everyone in the same way.
 I started studying here in Year 10 and my grades have improved a lot since I was in Year 9 at a different school.”

 We deliver education that supports each individual student to achieve their full potential.
 Our core values are: